flutter/website/src/docs/development/data-and-backend/firebase.md

 that you can use as a realtime database, for file storage, for authentication, and as a hosting service for your static files.

-And Firebase supports Flutter.
+Firebase works seamlessly with Flutter.
 For more information, see:

 * [Getting started with Firebase and Flutter](https://firebase.google.com/docs/flutter/setup)